phalcon-orphanage/docs/en/reference/benchmark.rst

 Yii (YII_DEBUG=false) Version yii-1.1.10.r3566
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Yii_ is a high-performance PHP framework best for developing Web 2.0 applications.
-Version used for benchmark was yii-1.1.10.r3566.
-We disable YII_DEBUG for get faster perfomance.
+The version used for the benchmarks was yii-1.1.10.r3566.
+We disabled YII_DEBUG to achieve maximum perfomance.

 .. _Yii: http://www.yiiframework.com/